-- Employing a lean operating structure, while utilizing the latest trends and technologies in manufacturing and marketing, to achieve both market share growth and projected profitability. - Providing a leasing program and/or "pay per use" program as purchasing alternatives. - Providing service contracts to establish an additional revenue stream. - Utilizing the international manufacturing experience of our management team to develop international sources of supply and manufacturing to take advantage of the lower cost of labor and materials while still obtaining excellent quality.
-While cost is not a major consideration in the roll-out of leading edge products we believe that being a low cost provider will be important over time. - Offering an innovative warranty program that is contingent on the exclusive use of our disposable cleaning kit to insure the success of our aftermarket disposable products.
+- Employing a lean operating structure, while utilizing the latest trends and technologies in manufacturing and marketing, to achieve both market share growth and projected profitability. - Providing a leasing program and/or "pay per use" program as purchasing alternatives. - Providing service contracts to establish an additional revenue stream. - Utilizing management team contacts in global sourcing of key sub-assemblies to drive significant per unit cost reduction at volume. - Offering an innovative warranty program that is contingent on the exclusive use of our disposable cleaning kit to insure the success of our aftermarket disposable products.